johnidm/QueryDSL4Delphi/README.md

+## QueryDSL4D

-QueryDSL4D is a framework which enables the construction of  SQL queries in Delphi using concepts of domain-specific language
+QueryDSL4D is a framework which enables the construction of  SQL queries in Delphi using concepts of [domain-specific language] (http://pt.wikipedia.org/wiki/Linguagem_de_dom%C3%ADnio_espec%C3%ADfico)